ghoshpukurcollegeapp/privacypolicy/README.md

 ## Delete Your Account and Data
 To delete your account and data permanently follow this link <br>
 - <a href="https://docs.google.com/forms/d/e/1FAIpQLSeTVfOrmAAioJAhKZrb8nLS4vLnVhTGzNUiMuv_o5UDPCWyUA/viewform?usp=send_form">Delete your Account and Data Permanently</a>

+## Contact Details
+Have any questions or concerns regarding our privacy policy?
+We'd love to hear from you!
+Feel free to reach out to us at ghoshpukurcollegeapp@gmail.com.
+Your feedback and inquiries are important to us, and we're here to assist you in any way we can.
+Don't hesitate to drop us a message – we're always happy to help!

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.